deeedob/thesis/content/40_remote_plugins.md

 necessary foundation to detailing our primary objective: enabling a seamless native development experience.
 This is achieved by moving away from rigid methods, such as the requirement for users to compile Qt in a separate namespace.
-Additionally, ensuring stabillity across all desktop platforms is a critical requirement.
+We will expand on the concept of "headless" audio plugins, as mentioned in the previous section, "headless" refers to software designed to operate without a GUI (the missing head).
+For this part of the project, this implies a focus on backend processing.
+We move away from the traditional architecture of plugins and relay their communication and interaction through a specialized server.
+Ensuring stabillity across all desktop platforms is a critical requirement.

 ![Overview of Traditional Plugin Architecture](images/plugins_traditional.png){#fig:plug_tradition}